Make this technique a natural part of your sales presentation process.

 A great sales person will use tie downs to get the seller’s agreement.
 These are called “small yeses” or “mini-closes”.
 The great sales person will take the same data and ask questions; “I know your home is different, but if you looked at the data I presented without seeing your home, you’d probably think a home like yours may be over-priced, wouldn’t you?”
 “And based on feedback we’ve gotten from buyers, it’s possible you could be asking too much, isn’t it?”

 “Wouldn’t it” and isn’t it” are great examples of “tie downs”.
 The obvious answer to a tie down question is “Yes”, yet they don’t force the seller to concede his or her position.
 In other words, tie downs are baby steps toward getting to the successful conclusion.

 - Can’t they

 - Haven’t you

-Once you identify the logical conclusion you want your client to reach, make every effort to change your statements to questions by using “tie-downs”.
+Once you identify the logical conclusion you want the buyer or seller to reach, make every effort to change your statements to questions using tie downs.